SKRTEEEEEE/test-agente666/README.md

 - Repository description
 - Star and fork counts
 - Array of issues with details (number, title, state, URL, timestamps, creator)

+The `/pr/{user}` endpoint returns a JSON array of repositories with pull requests, where each repository includes:
+- Repository name, full name, and URL
+- Repository description
+- Star and fork counts
+- Array of pull requests with details (number, title, state, URL, timestamps, creator, merged_at)

 Stop the container:
 ```bash